-Status: Rare casual fall and spring migrant statewide.
-Rare casual winter visitor east.
+Status: Rare casual fall and spring migrant and winter visitor east.
 Rare casual summer visitor statewide.

 Documentation: Specimen: UNK un-numbered, 20 Oct 1912 Kearney, Buffalo Co.

-Changes since 2000: As discussed under Taxonomy (above), the frequency of hybrids and introgressants with Mallard is increasing; careful observation of female-type birds should result in detection of more such hybrids in Nebraska.
-There was a >50% decline in overall numbers of this species in North America between the 1950s and 1980s, and subsequent conservation efforts have had little impact due to the lack of habitat or behavioral differences between this species and Mallard (Baldassarre 2014).
-This species was rare but regular, especially along the Missouri River valley as a migrant and winter visitor as recently as the 1980s (See Figure 1, Appendix).
+Changes since 2000: There was a >50% decline in overall numbers of this species in North America between the 1950s and 1980s, and subsequent conservation efforts have had little impact due to the lack of habitat or behavioral differences between this species and Mallard (Baldassarre 2014).
+Between 1998 and 2019 the population declined from about 939,900 to 729,400 (US Fish and Wildlife Service 2019, Table B5).
+This species was rare but regular especially along the Missouri River Valley in Nebraska as a migrant and winter visitor as recently as the 1980s (See Figure 1, Appendix below).

 There are these earlier reports: a Sep 1906 specimen HMM 1960 taken at Funk WPA, Phelps Co (Swenk, Notes Before 1925), a Sep 1910 specimen taken at Sutton, Clay Co (Swenk, Notes Before 1925), and three undocumented reports 13-15 Sep 1977 Garden Co, 9 Oct 1999 Brown Co, and 10 Oct 1986 Platte Co.
 Later reports are of presumed wintering birds.